Did your orthodontist just put donuts between your teeth? Confused? Fascinated?

 Band or as we like to call them “rings” are used on the back molar teeth to fabricate orthodontic appliances or add attachments to teeth.
 These bands are much like metal rings that wrap around your entire tooth.

-Our patients do very well with these separators and you will often hear them called “donuts” or “gummy bears” in our Port Credit Orthodontist Clinic.
+Our patients do very well with these separators and you will often hear Dr. Virdee joke that they feel like “chicken” stuck between your teeth.
 These rubber bands are essentially small elastics that are first stretched out with a special instrument.
 We put them in by flossing them between the contacts of your teeth where additional space is needed.
 The patient might feel slight pressure because of the rubber band squeezing between their teeth.

 The separators feel a little bit like you have a piece of food stuck between their teeth.
 Patients may notice that they have a brief soreness from the slight tooth movement and pressure.
-If you have any discomfort during this process you take over the counter pain medication which can be recommended by your local Mississauga Orthodontist, Dr. Virdee.
+If you have any discomfort during this process you take over the counter pain medication such as Advil.